 *Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit

 *Universal Credit - if you apply on or after 1 April 2018 your household income must be

 less than £7,400 a year (after tax and not including any benefits you get)

 *Children, who get paid these benefits directly, instead of through a parent or guardian, can also get

 *Your child may also get free school meals if you get any of these benefits and your child is both: younger than the compulsory age for starting school in full-time education

-If your child is eligible for free school meals, they will remain eligible until they finish the phase of schooling (primary or secondary) they are in on 31 March 2022.
+If your child is eligible for free school meals, they will remain eligible until they finish the phase of schooling or until the Government inform us of changes to be made.